 Why does early childhood development matter?

-Numerous lines of research confirm every parent’s observation that this is a period of rapid physical and mental growth and change.
+Early childhood is a period of rapid physical and mental growth and change.
 Children learn to move, communicate, and interact with the world, and develop a sense of personal and cultural identity.
-Early childhood offers the greatest opportunities for positive human development, but is also the period when children are most at risk.
+This period offers the greatest opportunities for positive human development, but it is also a time when children are most at risk.
 Negative influences on a child’s development during early childhood can be irreversible.

 Young children growing up in especially difficult circumstances—severe poverty, malnutrition, wars, and disease—require particular attention.
-Discrimination based on ethnicity, gender, disability, HIV and AIDS status, class/caste, or political and religious beliefs all adversely affect early childhood.
+Discrimination based on ethnicity, gender, disability, HIV and AIDS status, class or caste, or political and religious beliefs all adversely affect early childhood.
 Discrimination can exclude children from full participation in society, reduce survival rates and quality of life, and undermine feelings of well-being and self-esteem.

 What are the best ways to improve a child’s early development?

 Positive interventions in early childhood work best when they bring together a variety of sectors including nutrition, health, education, and support for parents.
 Research conclusively demonstrates the impact of well-planned interventions.

 Children who live in the most adverse circumstances can make the biggest gains in their intellectual, social, emotional, and physical progress if they have good nutrition, interaction, and relationships early in their lives and have access to high-quality early childhood development services.

 These children are healthy and ready for school, finish more years of education, get better jobs, and live longer than their parents.
 Investing in early childhood programs for the most disadvantaged can break the intergenerational transmission of poverty.